Skip to content

 • Reorder point — Trigger low-stock alert at this level

-• Location — Where the part is stored (shelf, bin, etc.)
+• Storage location — Where the part is stored (shelf, bin, etc.)

 5. 5